th2-net/th2-common-j/README.md

 * common JVM metrics will also be exported alongside common service metrics

 ## Release notes

+### 3.25.0
++ Added util to convert RootMessageFilter into readable collection of payload bodies

 ### 3.24.2
 + Fixed `messageRecursionLimit` - still was not applied to all kind of RabbitMQ subscribers